briqr/briqr.github.io/_pages/about.md

 About
 ======
+Dec 2017-Aug 2019

+Feb 2021-Aug 2022

+Aug 2022-March 2023

-PhD student in computer science in the computer vision group headed by professor Juergen Gall, University of Bonn.
+During these dates I worked as a PhD student in computer science at the University of Bonn.
+Since April I am self-funded.

 MSc in computer science, University of Bonn.